 Value based pricing is not about charging a higher price – but pursuing a profit maximising pricing strategy.

-The next time your finance team is talking about full cost pricing, which cost is added or direct labour applied – you will realise you have a serious pricing problem.
+Ask why the team is talking about full cost pricing at meetings.
+Especially if you are reviewing prices.
+Ask which cost is added or if direct labour applied.
+Especially if you are trying to price a new product.
+You will soon realise you have a serious pricing problem.